 Instances of extreme behaviour beyond those listed will be dealt with by the Headteacher, as will children who exceed 3 red cards during a term.

-All white, yellow and red cards will be recorded on a central folder which all of SMT can access, and will be reset annually.
+All white, yellow and red cards will be recorded on a central folder which all of SMT can access.